mdbenito/effective-2d/README.md

 ```
 cd docker && sudo docker-compose -p lvk up
-sudo docker exec -it -u fenics lvk_notebooks_1 bash
 ```

-After building, the first command will start four services: MongoDB, Omniboard, JupyterLab and the custom results server.
+After building, the first command will start five services: MongoDB, Omniboard, JupyterLab, the custom results server and a container to run scripts.

+**Password and token authentication have been disabled for all services!**

 * JupyterLab will be accessible at http://localhost:8888
 * Omniboard will be accessible at http://localhost:9000
 * The custom results server will be at http://localhost:8080

-**Password and token authentication have been disabled for all services!**
+* Access the mongo console with `docker exec -it lvk_mongo_1 mongo`
+* Open a shell to run scripts with `docker exec -it -u fenics lvk_compute_1 bash`

-The second command will open a shell into one of the containers, with the output and source directories shared for convenience in `/home/fenics/lvk`.
+The last command will open a shell into one of the containers, with the output and source directories shared for convenience in `/home/fenics/lvk`.
 In particular, this allows local edition of the source files which the notebook service sees.
 You can also open a